Guided Multiple Launch Rocket System (GMLRS)

 The evolution of MLRS, the grid square removal service, to GMLRS, the 70km sniper, is a perfect illustration of the trends in complex weapons over the last twenty odd years.

-The UK, France and Germany joined the programme during its initial development phase, the system was renamed Multiple Launch Rocket System (MLRS) and in 1980, Vought was named as winners.
+The UK, France and Germany joined the programme during its initial development phase, the system was renamed Multiple Launch Rocket System (MLRS) and in 1980, Vought was named as the winner.